MikaelSkog/tmva4d-compile-dataset/README.md

 ## Getting Started
 ### Prerequisites
-In order to run the ROS nodes, make sure that the following are installed in your Python environment: NumPy, OpenCV (CV2), Open3D.
+In order to run the ROS nodes, make sure that the following are installed in your Python environment: Matplotlib, NumPy, OpenCV (CV2), Open3D.
 To install the packages using PIP:
 ```
 pip3 install matplotlib numpy opencv-python open3d
 ```